-I started writing my cancerversary emails to celebrate my life with everyone and to remind my friends and family that life is short.
+I started writing my cancerversary emails to celebrate the day I was diagnosed.
+It is my way to celebrate life.
 It is so easy to get caught up in the daily grind and I wanted to take this day to remind people that life is precious, to love life and to live life to the fullest.
 Each year’s email is a little different.
-I don’t plan what I am going to write and often the words just come to me late the night before or early the morning of.
+I never plan what I am going to write and often the words just come to me the night before or the morning of.

 January 25, 2019

 Today marks my Golden Cancerversary, I am celebrating my 25th anniversary of being diagnosed with leukemia on the 25th of January.
 Each year is a milestone, but I have been looking forward to this one for years.
 I can proudly say I have survived for a quarter of a century!